pnetlabrepo/ishare2/README.md

 ## 💎 Pull all images at once
     - ishare2 pull bin all
-    - ishare2 pull qemu all (Unavailable for qemu type due to size)
+    - ishare2 pull qemu all (Not available for qemu type due to its large size)
     - ishare2 pull dynamips all

 ## 💎 Show which images were installed
     - ishare2 installed all
     - ishare2 installed bin